What Is IMAP? All You Need to Know About IMAP Servers

 - Emails or their attachments aren't downloaded until the user clicks on them.

-An IMAP server uses two ports: port 143 and port 993.
+An IMAP server uses two IMAP port numbers: port 143 and port 993.
 An IMAP server listens to the non-encrypted port 143 by default once the TCP/IP is established.
-Port 993 is then used by email clients to connect through IMAP securely; it's a secure port that works over TLS/SSL encryption.
+Port 993 is then used by email clients to connect through IMAP securely; it's a secure port that works over TLS/SSL encryption for emails.
 Any other changes or alterations made to your emails are synced with the IMAP server.

 Most people use email every day.
 If you don't use an email app or client - like Microsoft Outlook, Yahoo!
 Mail, or Gmail - you need to specify your email protocol.